tpltnt/py-NASA-horizons/documentation/tutorial.rst

 Getting location of an object at a certain date
 -----------------------------------------------
 To query one just one day, set start and end to the same date.
+This example uses Mercury as the target object and 2013-01-01 as date.

 >>> import datetime
 >>> from NASAhorizons import NASAhorizons
 >>> # query position of Mercury for January 1st 2013